19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (a) the management corporation at its annual general meeting; or

-(b) the council of the management corporation within 90 days after the annual general meeting is concluded if no auditor is appointed during that annual general meeting,
+(b) the council of the management corporation not later than the 90th day after the annual general meeting is concluded if no auditor is appointed during that annual general meeting,

+[Act 35 of 2017 wef 01/02/2019]

 and the auditor shall hold office until the conclusion of the next annual general meeting of the management corporation.